netmet1/constellation_nodectl/README.md

     -csl check_seedlist | - check the seed list access to see if your nodeid is present on the seed list

+    -usl update_seedlist | - update the local copy of the seed list

     -sr slow_restart | - restart the node with a 600 second delay to
                          make sure it is fully off the network in the